mabdelkawy/tcm/README.md

 # tcm
 ## Traffic Control Manager for Linux

-### Warning: Loops in Main Core area may conflict with Prodcast and Network IP Addresses
+### Warning: Loops in Main Core area may conflict with Broadcast and Network IP Addresses